Travel Trailer and Tow Vehicle Dynamics

 Then cars became heavier and faster.
 Tyres became balloon-like.
 Owners sought a softer ride.
 Doing so, however, caused them to handle poorly.
 And often unpredictably.

 By the mid-1930s it was understood how suspension and tyre interaction dictates handling.
-This particularly applies to caravans and tow vehicles.
+This particularly applies to travel trailers and tow vehicles.
 Their ultimate behaviour is dictated by their suspension and tyres.
-Not all caravan makers and caravaneers know this.
+Not all travel trailer makers and travel trailereers know this.
 Let alone how.

 An inflated tyre does not roll over a surface.
 It has a caterpillar-like action.
 It lays down and picks up an elongated oval of tread (called its footprint).
 That footprint’s stability is determined by tyre construction and air pressure.